 Uganda, Jamaica, Honduras, El Salvador and Guatemala are a few of the most homophobic countries in the world.
-Gays, lesbians and transgender people are despised, prosecuted and often hurt or even killed.
-They live in a society which not only lacks providing any protection but in which homophobia is fueled deliberately by politics and churches.
-An every-day life unimaginable for us, which is an ever-lasting reality for LGBT people.
+Gay, lesbian and trans people are despised, persecuted and often hurt, beaten up or even killed.
+They live in societies that not only offer no protection, but where homophobia is deliberately incited by politicians and churches.
+An everyday life unimaginable for us, which is a perpetual reality for LGBT people in those places.

-Many of them try to escape from their homeland.
+Many of them are trying to flee their homelands.
 But where to?
-All around them on the African continent, homophobia is deeply ingrained in most modern societies.
-Very few individuals manage to travel overseas where they petition for humanitarian asylum.
-But what about the others?
-What about those who have no chance of ever obtaining a visa, who have barely enough to survive, let alone money to travel?
-Our effort is to make a difference for those who cannot escape and must fight for survival.
+Borders are closed and illegal escape routes are often life-threatening.
+Only very few individuals manage to get to safe countries where they can apply for humanitarian asylum.
+But what happens to the others?
+What about those who have no chance of ever getting a visa, who barely have enough to survive, let alone money to travel.
+Our outreach is to benefit those who cannot flee and must struggle to survive under terrible circumstances.

 RAINBOW SUPPORT NETWORK